mikenhu/helsinki-hsl-clock/README.md

   sudo apt-get install libsdl2-mixer-2.0-0 libsdl2-image-2.0-0 libsdl2-ttf-2.0-0 -y
   ```

 * You can now configure your config file with your own details.
-Run these commands:
+Run this command:
   * `nano config.ini`
   * Edit the file with your stop ids, route id, direction names, and language for service alerts as you wish.
 It should be formatted like this: